 Being a gay father in the 1960’s

-I always suspected that coming to terms with his sexuality was probably easier not having to parent me on a day to day basis.
+I always suspected that coming to terms with my Dad’s sexuality was probably easier not having to parent me on a day to day basis.
 I could be totally off base on that as it was one of the rare things we never discussed.

 At any rate, no doubt coming out in the late 1960’s would have been a formidable challenge even without children.